 Whoa, she had a good set of lungs on her, Brannon mused.

 Brannon tried again and as they stared into each other’s eyes, he jested, “This could be fate bringing us together.”

 Phoebe narrowed her eyes.
 “Oh, you ill-begotten wretch!”

 Loric leapt onto the next building and rolled across the tiled roof.
 Gaining on the thief, he swore, and then dove through the air.
 Barrelling into him, he knocked him off his feet, but Loric’s eyes flared as the edge of the roof loomed closer.
-Yelling, they splashed into the river below as the strong current separated them and hurled them downstream.
+Yelling, they splashed into the river below.
+Separating them, the strong current hurled them downstream.

-Brannon gazed up to see the thief heading straight for them with Loric close behind.
+Brannon gazed up to see the thief heading straight for Phoebe with Loric close behind.
 “What the––” Brannon exclaimed.

 When the thief knocked into Phoebe, he snatched her money pouch.
 Continuing downstream, he waved it in the air, shouting, “Thanks.”